Penalties for a Third DUI

 The consequences for a third DUI under Florida law are serious.
-Call our DUI attorneys in Tampa to discuss the particular facts of your case and how prior convictions may impact the case.
-Many people are shocked to learn about the consequences of a third DUI particularly when the prior offenses occurred long ago or in another state.
+Call us to discuss the particular facts of your case.
+Learn more about how prior convictions may impact the way your case is resolved.

-Not all DUI arrests result in a conviction.
-Avoiding that conviction may save you thousands of dollars over the next three to five years from both the direct consequences of the plea and the indirect consequences of the plea including a dramatic increase in your insurance premiums and possible TEN year driver's license suspension or revocation.
+Not all DUI arrests will result in a conviction.
+Avoiding that conviction may save you thousands of dollars over the next three to five years from both the direct consequences and the indirect consequences.
+Those sanctions can include a possible TEN-year driver’s license suspension or revocation.

-Most DUI attorneys in Tampa, FL, provide a free consultation to discuss the particular facts of your case.
-Take advantage of that opportunity.
 If you would like to schedule a free consultation with us then call us to discuss your case.
 Find out more about the possible maximum and minimum penalties.
-For any third DUI in Tampa, Hillsborough County, FL (or the surrounding counties of Pinellas, Polk, Pasco.
-Hernando or Manatee County) call 813-250-0500.
+Our attorneys are experienced in fighting a third DUI case in the courtrooms in Tampa and Plant City in Hillsborough County and the surrounding areas of Tampa Bay.

-21 Day Rule - Will the Prosecutor File the DUI as a Felony or a Misdemeanor?
+21 Day Rule – Is the 3rd DUI a Felony or a Misdemeanor?

 If you enter a plea to a charge of DUI in Florida and you have two prior DUI convictions on your driving record, then your case could be prosecuted as either a felony DUI or a misdemeanor DUI.
 After the arrest in Hillsborough County, FL, the State Attorney’s Office in Tampa will review the police reports and your prior record to determine whether the case should be filed as a misdemeanor or a felony.